atlasxomics/AtlasXbrowser_docs/docs/Installation.rst

       conda activate py37

-* To check this conda enviroment is running the proper python version run:
+* To check this conda environment is running the proper python version run:

    .. code-block::

       python --version

    This should return Python 3.7.xx.
-If this is not the case, deactivate the conda enviroment using "conda deactivate'.
-Repeat this command until there is no conda enviorment listed at the left side of the terminal and then reactivate the enviroment.
+If this is not the case, deactivate the conda environment using "conda deactivate'.
+Repeat this command until there is no conda environment listed at the left side of the terminal and then reactivate the environment.

-* To install all the necessary packages for AtlasXBrowser run the following commands in the activated conda enviroment.
+* To install all the necessary packages for AtlasXBrowser run the following commands in the activated conda environment.

    .. code-block::